 What is a Home Energy Evaluation?

 A home energy evaluation involves a certified energy advisor coming to look at your home to determine its energy efficiency.
-The auditor then looks for opportunities to help you save energy.
+The energy advisor then looks for opportunities to help you save energy.

 Our team of skilled experts is EnerGuide Certified.
 Energuide is the official Government of Canada energy performance rating.
 Therefore, we can complete an EnerGuide home energy evaluation of your home to assess its energy efficiency and suggest improvements.